Module Summary and Final Tasks

 - This record can be deciphered using proxies for climate including stable isotopes, fossils, and leaf margin analysis.

-- Rapid change between cold and warm climate occurred during a number of intervals in the Earth's past including the Quaternary (0-2 million years ago), in particular the Younger Dryas event (11.8-12.5 thousand years ago), the Paleocene-Eocene thermal maximum (55 million years ago), and the Snowball Earth (0.64-2.2 billion years ago).
+- Rapid change between cold and warm climate occurred during a number of intervals in the Earth's past including the Quaternary (0-2 million years ago), the Paleocene-Eocene thermal maximum (55 million years ago), and the Snowball Earth (0.64-2.2 billion years ago).

 - These events have the potential to inform us about changes to come including the impact of climate change on environments including the ocean and on life, and the processes that terminate warming events.